clairefro/sos-api/README.md

 ### TODO

+- [ ] Validate that OpenAI returns JSON response - re-fetch up to two times if not
 - [ ] Add a BYO-API key option for using OpenAI
 - [ ] Add auth (API Key)
 - [ ] Limit demo to 5 requests per client